 Can You Still Use Expired Coffee Pods?

 Sure!
-You don’t know how the resulting product is going to taste until you pop it into the machine, so don’t be too quick to toss pods past their sell-by date.
-They’re not like milk that are going to go sour in a few days!
-They might not taste as fresh as they did when they were newer, but they still might turn out to be just fine.
+I wouldn’t be too quick to toss pods past their sell-by date.
+They will be completely safe to consume -maybe not taste as fresh as they did when they were newer, but they still might turn out to be just fine.

-How to Tell If Your K-Cups Have Gone Bad
+How to Tell If K-Cups Have Gone Bad

-Examine your pods… if you see signs of the foil lid coming detached, that may not be good.
-Air will get to them quickly and cause the resulting grounds to become caked, moldy or otherwise unusable.
-Yes, please do get rid of those -no-brainer there.
+If you see any part of the foil lid that has become detached, that’s not good.
+Air and moisture will be more likely to seep in and cause the resulting grounds to become caked, moldy or otherwise unusable.
+Yes, please do get rid of those.

 There are some K-cup varieties that were made with “extra” ingredients…some that might include condensed milk and other flavorings.
 Case in point, the Tassimo t-disc pods which are made as two-parts with separate milk discs.
 These types should definitely be tossed if they get old; anything that contains “dairy” products always has a limited shelf life.